top of page

 It entails physically being present in or inhabiting a location, often with the intention of using it for a specific purpose.
 When someone or something occupies a space, it implies an active presence that can involve residing, using, or utilizing the area in question.
 Occupation can occur in various contexts, such as a person occupying a house, a military force occupying a territory, or a business occupying a building.
 It conveys the idea of being in control or having a claim over a particular space, exerting influence, and maintaining a presence within it.

-Example sentences of occupy
+Example sentences containing occupy

 1. Please occupy the empty seat next to me.